You are viewing a story from harrypotterfanfiction.com

 There would be talk of how it all happened… the Patronus stopping the Obliviation order, how she was nearly sold and her memory wiped out, how he had found her and brought her home.
 But that would come later in a conversation after he'd had his fill and could eat no more.
 It was another heart-felt chat of how he felt when he thought he'd lost her.
 And then, the subject moved to his mother.

 “Do you recall the message that my mother gave you?
 About how I was right?”

 “She said something about Love.
-That the answer was Love?”
-She questioned, unsure of what Narcissa Malfoy was talking about.
+That the answer was love?” she questioned, unsure of the cryptic message Narcissa Malfoy had told her.

 “Yes.
 Mother and I would talk at length about philosophical things such as what the most important things in life were.
 I guessed that the greatest thing of all was Love, but she argued with me, saying that it was Family Loyalty.
 Because even if all of your power and possessions were taken away, the only thing that you would have left is family.
 But she changed her mind in the end, telling me that I was right.”

 Hermione listened intently as he explained the last communication he had with his mother.

 “It was not difficult to figure out why she had changed her mind in the last few moments of her life.
 Because what happens when your family is taken away as well?
 All you really have left… is your love for them.
 In her jail cell, that was all that she had.
 It was the one thing that could not be taken away from her.”